grammyjs/website/site/docs/guide/deployment-types.md

 - During development on your local machine.
 - On majority of servers.
-- On hosted "backend" instances, i.e. machines that actively run your bot 24/7.
+- On hosted “backend” instances, i.e. machines that actively run your bot 24/7.

 **The main advantage of webhooks over long polling is that they are cheaper.**
 You save a ton of superfluous requests.